HakurouKen/canvas-color-picker/README.md

 [WTFPL][WTFPL]

 ### TODO
-1. Support Promise.
-2. Add unit test.
-3. A server to upload image files.
+A server to upload image files.